ParallelMaths/parallel/pages/7-05-downhill-from-here.md

 C = (9 × M) + 10{.text-center}

-CAB.
+Again we will start with the word CAB.
 If we turn this into numbers, we obtain 2 ¦ 0 ¦ 1.

 If we multiply by 9 and add 10, we obtain 28 ¦ 10 ¦ 19.